 ADAvault uses Prometheus and Grafana to monitor the infrastructure that we operate, and collect data from node instances.
 Delegators have complete transparency on pool operation and performance, with access to a subset of the same real time monitoring dashboard as our Ops team.

-Resource utilisation for memory network and CPU is low, and there is significant capacity on the existing hardware for blockchain growth as smart contracts adoption increases.
-Performance tuning is carried out periodically for releases with a number of improvements recently implemented for time synchronisation and file systems (xfs from ext4).
+Resource utilisation for memory network and CPU remains low, and there is significant capacity on the existing hardware for growth as smart contract adoption increases.
+Performance tuning is carried out periodically for releases.

 Stake pool operational availability remains near 100% and the Cardano node software has proven to be very stable.
-We always allow for a comprehensive soak test on the passive nodes when compiling new releases.
+We always allow for a comprehensive soak test in PreProd when compiling new releases.

 The important latency number is not the average (or median) at ~300ms, but the mode (or most frequently occurring latency) which is ~100ms.
 The reason the average is less relevant is that it is skewed by the very infrequent long tail which could be reduced by connecting to close geographical peers, but has the side effect of making the network weaker and reducing global block propagation.